All Episodes

 She's doing what Hillary's doing.

-Uh the the revenue agency of the government is corrupt.
+The revenue agency of the government is corrupt.

-So if you're gonna have all these cockamamy 501c3s, 501c4s, 501c 57s, everyone's got to be treated fairly.
+So if you're going to have all these cockamamie 501c3s, 501c4s, 501c57s, everyone's got to be treated fairly.

-She personally signed off in record quick time on Barack Obama's brother, who was illegally operating a tax deductible facility to raise money for an arrest area honoring Obama's father in Kenya.
+She personally signed off in record quick time on Barack Obama's brother, who was illegally operating a tax-deductible facility to raise money for an arrest area honoring Obama's father in Kenya.

-Supposedly, it hasn't been built yet.
+It hasn't been built yet.

-But if you happen to be mailing it in from Houston or Des Moines or Pocatello, uh they sit on it for four years because you're a conservative Tea Party group.
+But if you happen to be mailing it in from Houston or Des Moines or Pocatello, they sit on it for four years because you're a conservative Tea Party group.

-The revenue agency of the United States is corrupt, and Republicans have stopped talking about it.
+The revenue agency of the United States is corrupt and Republicans have stopped talking about it.

 And Lois Lerner's gotten away with it.